Home Design Psychology

 Describing your home vs describing your ideal partner

 Let’s say you sign up on an online dating site.
 One of the first things to do is describe what you’re looking for in your ideal partner.
-We often have a visual image in mind of how we want our ideal partner to look, and yet we all know that in the long run, for a long term relationship, it’s other things that really matter.
+We often have a visual image in mind of what our ideal partner might look like, and yet we all know that in the long run, for a long term relationship, it’s other things that really matter.
 You search is more likely to succeed if you outline the activities you enjoy and some of the character traits and values you’re looking for in a partner.

 Well - it's the same for a home.
 The psychology of home is all about teasing out the deeper values that we want our homes to reflect and figuring out how we can design our homes to best support our day to day lives.
 For once, it is all about YOU!